 History and Today

-At the time, many banks recognised the benefits of chip-based payment but also realised that international standards for such payment were needed to help foster global interoperability.
-The EMV Specifications were created to fill that void.
+At the time, many banks recognised the benefits of chip-based payment but also realised that international standards for such payments were needed to help foster global interoperability.
+The original EMV Specifications were created to fill that void.

 The first version of the EMV Contact Specifications was published in 1996, as version 3.1.1.
 The most recent version, EMV 4.3, was published in November 2011.